rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Security HTTP Headers

 :::warning
 The HTTP header 'XSS-Protection' has been deprecated by mordern browsers and it use can introduce additional security issues on the client side of the application.
-So Rundeck will not support this header no more since version 4.3.0 .
+So Rundeck will no longer support this header as of version 4.3.0 .
 :::

 Rundeck adds some HTTP headers for XSS prevention and other security reasons, as described below.